Which Home is Right for you?

 Row House (Townhouse)

 Row houses (also called townhouses) are several similar single-family homes, side-by-side, joined by common walls.
 They can be freehold or condominiums.
 They offer less privacy than a single-family detached home, although each has a separate outdoor space.
-These homes can cost less to buy and maintain, although some are large, luxury units.
+These homes can cost less to buy and maintain, although some are built as large, luxury units.

-Stacked townhouses are usually two-storey homes.
+Stacked townhouses are usually two-story homes.
 Two two-story homes are stacked one on top of the other.
 The buildings are usually attached in groups of four or more.
 Each unit has direct access from the outside.

 Link or Carriage Home